H\"ormander's Inequality and Point Evaluations in de Branges Space: The Extremal Functions

 For $p = 2$ extremal functions are, of course, given by the kernels functions.
 For $0 < p < \infty$ a normal families argument gives the existence of a function $f_{p, E, \xi} \in \mathcal{H}^{p}(E)$ satisfying

 It is clear that

-Most of the basic properties of the extremal functions in the Payley-Wiener case extend to the de Branges setting without extra difficulty.
-We shall state the results, but only give sketches of proofs if they are the same as in the Payley-Wiener case.
+Most of the basic properties of the extremal functions in the Paley-Wiener case extend to the de Branges setting without extra difficulty.
+We shall state the results, but only give sketches of proofs if they are the same as in the Paley-Wiener case.
 The reader interested in more details can see Section 3 in \cite{point_eval_in_PW}.

 \begin{proposition} Let $f = f_{p,E,\xi}$ satisfy \eqref{eq:extremal_pe} (for some $p, \xi$, and $E$).
 Then $f$ is real entire. \begin{proof} Indeed $g = 2^{-1}(f+f^{\#})$ satisfies $g(\xi) = \lvert E(\xi)\rvert C(p,E,\xi)$ and if $f(x)$ is not real for some real $x$, then $\lvert g(x) \rvert = \lvert \text{Re}(f(x)) \rvert < \lvert f(x) \rvert$, contradicting that $f$ is extremal. \end{proof} \end{proposition}